As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 The final method for making your own essential oil closet fresheners requires some amount of sewing.

 This method works better when making sachets you don’t want to keep filling with newly-scented cotton balls.
 For instance, you may want to use this way of making essential oil sachets if you want to give them away as gifts.

 Sewing them up gives them a nice professional look and the recipient doesn’t have to worry about anything falling out.

-All you really need to do is cut two pieces of square fabric in the same size, and sew up 2 sides of the fabric together.
+All you really need to do is cut two pieces of square fabric of the same size, and sew up 2 sides of the fabric together.

 You can then fill the pouch you have made with your scented cotton balls or other scented material, and then sew up the other 2 sides of the pouch to close it up.